zhuochenbioinfo/hetPi/README.md

 # Usage:

+This program treat bi-allelic, diploid SNPs only.

 The typical usage is:

 `perl hetPi.pl --vcf in.vcf --out out.hetpi`

-For additional variant filteration and window settings, please check the usage in the scripts or just run:
+For additional sample or variant filteration and window settings, please check the usage in the scripts or just run:

 `perl hetPi.pl`